axibase/math/README.md

 ### SummaryStatistics

-BigDecimal SummaryStatistics has the same interface as the Apache SummaryStatistics and is used to calculate statistics for a stream of numeric data.
+BigDecimal SummaryStatistics has the same interface as the Apache SummaryStatistics and is used to calculate statistics for a stream of numeric data, without storing input values.

-* Axibase BigDecimal SummaryStatistics
+#### Axibase BigDecimal SummaryStatistics

 ```java
 import com.axibase.math.stat.descriptive;